Mesi21/Math-magicians/README.md

 ## Live version

-For the live version of this project visit the following [link](https://)
+For the live version of this project visit the following [Netlify](https://math-magicians-calculator-v2.netlify.app/) and [Heroku](https://math-magicians-calculator-v2.herokuapp.com/) links.

 ## Get started